ouyanghuiling/Climate-Change-Related-Health-Continent-Extraction/README.md

 # Climate Change & Related Health – Continent Extraction

 This repository contains one script to extract:
-1) all contributing continents, and
+1) All contributing continents, and
-2) leading continents (first and corresponding author addresses)
+2) Leading continents: the continent(s) of the first author (i.e., the author listed first, or the first address when author–address matching was not explicit) and/or the corresponding author(s).

 from a Web of Science Core Collection (WoSCC) plain-text export.